 Weisberg cleverly humanizes her rodent characters, making her story naturally enjoyable.
 But at the same time, they face challenges, evade disaster, and emphasize virtues of friendship, loyalty, teamwork, leadership, courage, responsibility, honor and serving others.

 This is the annual handbook of the Naval Academy Brigade of Midshipmen.
 Reef Points contains comprehensive information on curricula, faculty, living quarters, rules, regulations, anecdotes, hymns, songs, jargon and outlines the core values and mission of the U.S. Naval Academy.

 It is given to all plebes on Induction Day, and it is also a good resource and military cultural touchstone for parents or others interested in knowing about the day-to-day life at USNA.

 (2015) by Ginny Pearce; photographed by Roger Miller.
 Foreword by Jimmy Carter (class of 1947).

 This is the ultimate “coffee table” book featuring beautiful, colorful graphics.
 Readers can learn from the visual depictions of sea trials, Army-Navy games, commissioning ceremonies, yard patrol boats and sailboats.
 Miller also gives the viewer a glimpse inside the Academy classrooms and dorm rooms.
 Training sessions where midshipmen are taught sea and air combat techniques are also pictured.

 Are you ready to add some of these books to your personal library?
-Start by purchasing the most current edition of Reef Points from Navyonline.com.
+Start by purchasing the most current edition of Reef Points or Parent's Guide to the U.S. Navy from Navyonline.
 100% of proceeds goes back to the Brigade of Midshipmen.